microsoft/vscode-recipes/meteor/README.md

     },
 ```

-Since it can take a while for the test server to fire up, increasing the timeout to 60 seconds may help.
 You can also add a new section in the `compounds` section of this file that will run both these tests together in a chrome browser:

 ```json
    {